-We just recently had 2 cm granite counter tops installed.
-The color is Santa Cecilia.
+We just recently had 2 cm Santa Cecilia granite countertops installed.
 We found a crack in the granite

 in the corner.
 The crack goes from one wall of the corner to the other.

-Not too noticeable since it is in the corner and blends well, but we are concerned about any additional problems it might cause.
+Not too noticeable, but we are concerned about any additional problems it might cause.

 My husband also realized that there is no plywood support